j2store/userguide/cart.md

 * ***Product Thumbnail***

-    Enabling this by choosing **Show** will display the thumbnail image of the product in the cart view.
+    Enabling this option by choosing **Show** will display the thumbnail image of the product in the cart view.

 * ***Show Tax for each cart item***